psychemedia/sin-eater-resources/src/_ross.md

 ```

 There are several things perhaps worth noting about this story.
 In the first case, copyright is clearly claimed, which suggests the author wanted to assert some form of rights over it, perhaps because it was explicitly created *as a fiction*.
-Secondly, we note that the story makes use of several supernatural themes: the mention of witches, possession, and vampires, or at least, ghosts, as well as the sin-eater.
+Secondly, we note that the story makes use of several supernatural themes: the mention of witches, possession, and stakes through the heart, as well as the sin-eater.
 We also note the publication date, 16 December, 1886, suggesting this was perhaps offered as a Christmas ghost tale.
 Whilst the author has clearly drawn on Aubrey, it is not clear by what route they might have been introduced to the notion of the sin-eater (1886 was a relatively "quiet time" in terms of other popular references to the legend).

-We also note that the `ross-on-wye.com` website appears to retell the story relating to the naming of Old Maid's Walk *as a legend* rather than a fiction.
-At this point we might also recall how the story of the "last sin-eater" in Downes' Welsh Decameron also seemed to transform into a "true" legend in various 19th century accounts of the sin-eater tradition.
+We also note that the `ross-on-wye.com` website appears to retell the story relating to the naming of Old Maid's Walk *as a legend* rather than a fiction. *("Uncle Tim" also tells the tale as a true story, with a cryptic reference to "the hat" in the river, and the implication that the young gardener must have been murdrerd...)* At this point we might also recall how the story of the "last sin-eater" in Downes' *Welsh Decameron* also seemed to transform into a "true" legend in various 19th century accounts of the sin-eater tradition.

 In attempting to prove the veracity, or otherwise, of the tale of how Old Maid's Walk got its name, we note that a house named Alton Court, now a Grade II Listed Building on Penyard Lane, off the point at which Alton Street becomes Alton Road, was built as a timber-framed house in the 17th century.
 It was [apparently](https://www.parksandgardens.org/places/alton-court) built _"with early fishponds and a rabbit warren nearby"_, and was _"the former home of the Bishop of Hereford's huntsman in the mediaeval park of Penyard Chase"_.